 Here’s a behavioural case study example (it’s not an actual question from the test, just an example of what a question will look like)

 Mark’s about to start his first day on the job, when he arrives the site is completely empty.
 He should:

 a.
 Start walking around the site and familiarize himself with what’s going on.

 b.
 Wait for a member of management to arrive and give him an induction.

 c.
 Start tidying up what others left behind the previous day.

 d.
 Commence working to get an early start.

-When management finally arrive they inform Mark that work on this project is way behind schedule and assigns him to his area immediately.
+When management finally arrives they inform Mark that work on this project is way behind schedule and assigns him to his area immediately.
 He should:

 a.
 Proceed to his designated area and start working immediately.